Information about Aprotinin

-This medication is a protease inhibitor, prescribed for reducing blood loss and the need for blood transfusion in patients undergoing cardiopulmonary bypass surgery.
-When it is not to be taken (Contraindications):
+This product is derived from bovine lung tissue, which inhibits certain enzymes that increase the risk for bleeding.
+This medication is a protease inhibitor, prescribed for reducing blood loss and the need for blood transfusion in patients undergoing complex surgery, such as heart and liver surgery.

 The 1ml initial (test) dose should be administered intravenously at least 10 minutes before the loading dose.